fun things to do with kids in london england - family travel

 Windsor – Windsor Castle, Legoland

-Ride the London Underground – Get a 1, 3 days Travelcards or 7 day Oyster card, and ride the underground all day if you like.
-It is clean, well-run, and goes everywhere.
-As the train pulls into a station, you'll hear that announcement, "mind the gap."
-Adult and child Travelcards and Oyster cards include buses and trams within the zones of central London.
+Take the London Underground – Get a reloadable Oyster card, and ride the Underground all day if you like - it goes everywhere.
+Oyster card is also good for buses and trams within the zones of central London.

-Ride the double decker buses – What better way to see London than riding up on the upper deck of a double decker bus!
-Be sure to get a Travelcard or Oyster card so you don't have to calculate the bus fare and purchase tickets for each ride you take.
+Ride the double decker buses – What better way to see London than riding up on the upper deck of a bright red double decker bus!

 Boat rides on the Thames – The Thames has always been a great way to travel.
 A boat ride on the Thames isn't just for sightseeing, it's a speedy way to go between the London Eye and Tower of London.
-Or, with a day pass, you can hop-on and hop-off at sightseeing spots, as much as you like.
-Click here for more information on the stops and routes on the river.
+Thames Clippers for info about routes and stops on the river.

 Fun food